Nikkei edges up as troubled Renesas, Sharp leap

 Renesas, the world's fifth-largest chipmaker, jumped to a seven-week high on the news of KKR's proposed investment.
 The Japanese firm is implementing a restructuring plan that would lay off 12 percent of its workforce and sell or consolidate half of its domestic plants.

-Struggling TV maker Sharp Corp also surged, climbing 7 percent a fter it said it would offer severance packages to as many as 2,000 workers in Japan.
+Struggling TV maker Sharp Corp (6753.T) also surged, climbing 7 percent after it said it would offer severance packages to as many as 2,000 workers in Japan.

 "For a while back there it looked like it was all over for Sharp, but now things are looking up; Hon Hai has confirmed its purchase and it's making drastic restructuring plans," said Yoshihiko Tabei, chief analyst at Kazaka Securities.